ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Autogen V2 Is Live: What Builders Need to Know Before January 15 - <a href="https://medium.com/@SulTanOfWeb3/autogen-v2-is-live-what-builders-need-to-know-before-january-15-14c3bb116c65?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 NestJS Modules That Make Your Backend Feel Faster - <a href="https://medium.com/@Modexa/7-nestjs-modules-that-make-your-backend-feel-faster-2ce3c46b6a24?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SulTanOfWeb3 `**
+✍️ **posted by `Modexa`**

-<blockquote>If you’ve already deployed on Autogen, this is an important update.
+<blockquote>Ship cleaner features, scale with fewer surprises, and stop rebuilding the same plumbing — these NestJS modules turn “it works” into “it’s…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Node.js Partial Response Streaming for LLMs: Early Hints, Chunked JSON, Happy Clients - <a href="https://medium.com/@hadiyolworld007/node-js-partial-response-streaming-for-llms-early-hints-chunked-json-happy-clients-62fb50116f23?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 AI-Powered TypeScript Refactoring Workflows That Save Hours - <a href="https://medium.com/@jsmanifest/5-ai-powered-typescript-refactoring-workflows-that-save-hours-169247e42f59?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nikulsinh Rajput`**
+✍️ **posted by `jsmanifest`**

-<blockquote>Ship “instant-feel” LLM endpoints by sending useful bytes early — 103 Early Hints for the browser, then streamed NDJSON/JSON chunks with…
+<blockquote>Time Is Money Especially In 2026
 Continue reading on Medium »</blockquote>

 <h3>3.
-NodeLLM 1.5.0: Putting Security in the Driver’s Seat - <a href="https://medium.com/@eshaiju/nodellm-1-5-0-putting-security-in-the-drivers-seat-472c0a84e14a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Was Tired of Rewriting the Same Code, So I Kept These 10 Snippets Forever - <a href="https://javascript.plainenglish.io/i-was-tired-of-rewriting-the-same-code-so-i-kept-these-10-snippets-forever-03f56ad890c2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shaiju Edakulangara`**
+✍️ **posted by `Santosh Shelar`**

-<blockquote>LLMs are great at thinking.
-But in production, we care about boundaries.
+<blockquote>Every developer has that one moment.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-Redis: What is it, Why it matter, When it used and How it’s used in Application? - <a href="https://medium.com/@sriram806/redis-what-is-it-why-it-matter-when-it-used-and-how-its-used-in-application-ac625a3a494b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js: The Game Changer That Redefined Backend Development - <a href="https://javascript.plainenglish.io/node-js-the-game-changer-that-redefined-backend-development-9e049234aed3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sriram`**
+✍️ **posted by `HeartNotes`**

-<blockquote>Modern applications demand speed, scalability, reliability, and aintainability.
-Traditional databases alone are often not enough to meet…
+<blockquote>There was a time when backend development felt heavy.
+Slow requests.
+Long waits.
+Endless server threads fighting for resources.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-Integrating Large Language Models (LLMs) into Your Node.js Project: A Practical Guide - <a href="https://medium.com/@mahad.akbar.1/integrating-large-language-models-llms-into-your-node-js-project-a-practical-guide-c8f5c5eccc3a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Node.js Is Single-Threaded (And Why That’s Not a Problem) - <a href="https://medium.com/@shourovfoisal/why-node-js-is-single-threaded-and-why-thats-not-a-problem-f9290acd0689?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahad Akbar`**
+✍️ **posted by `Shourov Foisal`**

-<blockquote>Artificial Intelligence is no longer just for tech giants.
-With large language models (LLMs) like OpenAI’s GPT-4o, even small to mid-sized…
+<blockquote>One Thread, Zero Drama (Most of the Time)
 Continue reading on Medium »</blockquote>

 <h3>6.
-Launch Your Tempo Node: The Ultimate Step-by-Step Guide - <a href="https://medium.com/@breizh-node/launch-your-tempo-node-the-ultimate-step-by-step-guide-b825403f33b6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why I Ported R’s Regression Algorithms to WebAssembly - <a href="https://medium.com/@simon.peter.mueller/why-i-ported-rs-regression-algorithms-to-webassembly-70cc89052b24?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `BreizhNode`**
+✍️ **posted by `Simon Müller`**

-<blockquote>Master the Tempo Blockchain setup in minutes.
+<blockquote>How WebAssembly allows us to run rigorous statistical inference directly in JavaScript.
 Continue reading on Medium »</blockquote>

-<h3>7.
-Why JavaScript Runtimes Are Being Rethought: From Node.js to Bun - <a href="https://medium.com/dexaminds/why-javascript-runtimes-are-being-rethought-from-node-js-to-bun-1d2f6bdcc9f7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Swaraj Chandra Reddy`**

-<blockquote>How modern hardware, developer friction, and integrated tooling are reshaping JavaScript infrastructure
-Continue reading on DexaMinds »</blockquote>

-<h3>8.
-Fastify vs Express: Which One Really Ships Faster APIs? - <a href="https://medium.com/@jickpatel611/fastify-vs-express-which-one-really-ships-faster-apis-192080b5a1cb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vectorlane`**

-<blockquote>A practical, performance-first comparison of Node.js Fastify vs Express — what’s actually faster, what’s easier, and what scales best in…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Why Visitors Leave in 8 Seconds (And How to Stop Them) - <a href="https://medium.com/@inboundagencyltd/why-visitors-leave-in-8-seconds-and-how-to-stop-them-5c8ffe9f3d2b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 NestJS Modules That Make Your Backend Feel Faster - <a href="https://medium.com/@Modexa/7-nestjs-modules-that-make-your-backend-feel-faster-2ce3c46b6a24?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Inbound Agency Dubai`**
+✍️ **posted by `Modexa`**

-<blockquote>I spent three hours last week watching people try to use a client’s website.
+<blockquote>Ship cleaner features, scale with fewer surprises, and stop rebuilding the same plumbing — these NestJS modules turn “it works” into “it’s…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Why Every WordPress Site Needs Better Form & CTA Monitoring — And How FormHuntsman Solves It - <a href="https://medium.com/@compassserve/why-every-wordpress-site-needs-better-form-cta-monitoring-and-how-formhuntsman-solves-it-2ad56386265b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 AI-Powered TypeScript Refactoring Workflows That Save Hours - <a href="https://medium.com/@jsmanifest/5-ai-powered-typescript-refactoring-workflows-that-save-hours-169247e42f59?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Compass Solutions`**
+✍️ **posted by `jsmanifest`**

-<blockquote>In today’s digital landscape, conversion velocity is just as important as traffic volume.
-You can drive thousands of visitors to your site…
+<blockquote>Time Is Money Especially In 2026
 Continue reading on Medium »</blockquote>

 <h3>3.
-Why Most Businesses Struggle With Visibility Even When They “Do SEO” - <a href="https://realaashishk.medium.com/seo-is-not-enough-anymore-how-ai-search-is-changing-online-discovery-032321c46ee1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Building Websites Still Feels Hard in the Age of AI - <a href="https://medium.com/@ridhtekreview/why-building-websites-still-feels-hard-in-the-age-of-ai-4751505d8317?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `realaashishk`**
+✍️ **posted by `Priyanka Bhattacharya`**

-<blockquote>Search engine optimization is one of the most misunderstood parts of digital marketing.
+<blockquote>For more than a decade, we’ve been told that building a website is easy now.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Inland Web Developers - Website Designing Agency in British Columbia, Canada. - <a href="https://inlandwebdevelopers.medium.com/inland-web-developers-website-designing-agency-in-british-columbia-canada-5180a123b4c8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+We Migrated to Terraform.
+Our Infrastructure Became Undeletable. - <a href="https://aws.plainenglish.io/we-migrated-to-terraform-our-infrastructure-became-undeletable-22278326bd60?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Inland Web Developers`**
+✍️ **posted by `Coding Stories & Tips`**

-<blockquote>Inland Web Developers is a leading website designing agency in Vancouver, BC, Canada specialising in WordPress website development and SEO.
+<blockquote>The IaC dream that turned into a production nightmare — and the 3 AM panic when we realized we couldn’t roll back
-Continue reading on Medium »</blockquote>
+Continue reading on AWS in Plain English »</blockquote>

 <h3>5.
-The 2026 Production Checklist: 5 Things Your Next.js VPS Deployment is Missing - <a href="https://medium.com/@floridmaclean/the-2026-production-checklist-5-things-your-next-js-vps-deployment-is-missing-f31e87be885c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Massive Designs: Your Trusted Texas Web Design Agency & SEO Partner in North Tarrant - <a href="https://medium.com/@massive.designn/massive-designs-your-trusted-texas-web-design-agency-seo-partner-in-north-tarrant-8c1105019855?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Florid Maclean`**
+✍️ **posted by `James Hammer`**

-<blockquote>Why “It works on my machine” isn’t enough when your revenue is on the line.
+<blockquote>In a competitive digital marketplace, your online presence must do more than look good — it must perform.
+At Massive Designs, we are a…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Simplify Your Rails Stack with Solid Architecture in Rails 8 - <a href="https://talha380.medium.com/simplify-your-rails-stack-with-solid-architecture-in-rails-8-19bfcda89aec?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+DSA Lecture 94 : Number of Islands (Grid → Graph Thinking) - <a href="https://medium.com/coding-nexus/dsa-lecture-94-number-of-islands-grid-graph-thinking-41e358885e22?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Talha Razzaq`**
+✍️ **posted by `YogiCode`**

-<blockquote>Stop Overcomplicating Your Rails Stack: The Magic of “Solid” Architecture
+<blockquote>Turning 2D Grids into Graph Problems
-Continue reading on Medium »</blockquote>
+Continue reading on Coding Nexus »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>